Essays, Stories, Adventures, Dreams

 These days it is ever so common to see memes posted on social media sites, that we are lulled into thinking that we are seeing pearls of wisdom.
 In addition, it is also very easy to create and post our own memes that attract readers by virtue of their flashy colors and bold fonts.
 Good memes with thoughtful themes and enduring truisms are helpful inspirations, but too many memes that grace the pages of social media sites are ill-conceived and do not carry messages that inspire.
 Too many are delusional scraps of nonsense.

 If it were just a matter of scrolling past the memes that really don’t project worldly truths before moving on to other things, those of us who try to use critical thinking would not be sharing insights that might have value to others.
-Of course, there are degrees of truth that could apply to memes, so one should neither immediately dismiss them, but should not accept them at face value.
-Memes can have some redeeming aspects to them.
-It would be helpful to display a few memes to make the point more clearly.
+Of course, there are degrees of truth that could apply to memes, so one should not immediately dismiss them, on the other hand, one should not accept them all at face value.
+Many memes can have some redeeming aspects to them.
+It would be helpful to display a few memes to make the point more clearly but they number in the thousands.
+And who needs the added clutter?

 If it seems that the Footloose Forester is just a contrarian who finds fault with everything, you would be playing into his opening for the riposte that there is a difference between being critical and exhibiting critical thinking.
 Inasmuch as the Footloose Forester is a fan of many of the Greek, Roman, and Chinese philosophers whose memorable quotes may have survived centuries and have subsequently been converted into memes, he realizes that not all that passed their lips one day became immortal quotations that transcended time.
 So it is that he is hesitant to accept at face value the implied wisdom of many modern-day quotes that turn up in fancily adorned memes.